conway1521/ali_website/content/authors/admin/_index.md

 ---
 I am a recent graduate in Economics from Sciences Po (Paris)'s Doctoral School, where I attended as a Fulbright Scholar.
 I focused on macroeconomics, inequality and modeling economies characterized by their wealth distributions using advanced computation.
 My goal now is to use research for informing public policies which improve socio-economic outcomes in the community around me, especially for those most vulnerable.

-This website's purpose is to share my master's thesis project in the event that it benefits researchers and policymakers. , which involved creating a rigorous macroeconomic model that replaces utility wellbeing
+This website's purpose is to share my master's thesis project in the event that it benefits researchers and policymakers.
+I created a rigorous macroeconomic model to study the interaction between agents' personal wellbeing, as defined by social psychology, and economic shocks.
+The model:
+* expands individuals' wellbeing beyond economic prosperity to include personal agency and social cohesion, like {{< staticref "uploads/CV.pdf" "newtab" >}}Snower, Lima de Miranda (2020){{< /staticref >}}
+* is mathematically proven to work within a modern macoreconomic model context (Bewley-class heterogeneous agent)
+* is entirely coded in Julia, inlcuding a partial calibration to 9 eurozone economies
+*
 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/CV.pdf" "newtab" >}}résumé{{< /staticref >}}.